elletamara/kotlin-tic-tac-toe/README.md

 ## Features

-- A 3x3 tic tac toe board is displayed
+- A user can place a single mark in a position on the Tic Tac Toe board

 ## Getting Started